-The Polar H7 chest belt
+The Polar H10 hearth rate monitor chest belt

 Knowing your heart rate zones can make your training more effective